 Introduction

 WRC-27 Agenda Item 1.19 considers possible primary allocations in all Regions to the Earth exploration-satellite service (passive) in the frequency bands 4 200-4 400 MHz and 8 400-8 500 MHz, in accordance with Resolution 674 (WRC-23).
-This contribution proposes a draft reply liaison statement to WP 7C with relevant technical information of aviation systems, including radio altimeters and wireless avionics intra-communication systems operating in the frequency band 4 200-4 400 MHz.
+This contribution proposes a draft reply liaison statement to WP 7C with relevant technical information of systems operating in-bands or adjacent bands, as appropriate, to the proposed frequency bands under WRC-27 AI 1.19.

 Attachment: 1